zaramando/postgres-backup-s3/README.md

 Mainly intended to perform automatic backups from a PostgresSQL database to AWS S3

 # Note
-Tested on Raspberry Pi 3 and 4 and using PostgresSQL version 13.1
+Tested on Raspberry Pi 3 and 4, using PostgresSQL version 13.1

 ## Usage